jly017tech/jly017tech/README.md

 <p>Hello, my name is Jimmy.
 I started programming when I was in my high school during my junior year and my first programming language I learned was Java.
 I did programming some projects during my time at college.
 I still have two old MTA certificates at JATC in West Jordan, Utah.
 I did went to college called University of Utah for two years pursuing Computer Science.
 When the Covid hit, I changed my major to IT and graduated with an associate degree in Information Systems and Technology.
-Last year, I went back college and I'm emrolling at Western Governor University to finish my Bachelor's degree in IT.
+I'm enrolling at Western Governor University and hoping to finish my Bachelor's degree in IT.
 I will be graduate before at the end of 2025.

 </p>